build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 AWS Network Firewall provides filtering for all network traffic that is routed through firewall endpoints, but does not have visibility into queries made to the Route 53 Resolver.

-In this tutorial, we will focus on filtering the initial DNS request that AWS Network Firewall would not normally have visibility into.
+In this tutorial, we focus on filtering the initial DNS request that AWS Network Firewall wouldn't normally have visibility into.
 To understand why this is important let's examine our sample architecture seen in the following image.

 ![Simplified distributed deployment](/images/tutorial-topolgy.png "Simplified distributed deployment used in this tutorial")

 The above image is a simplified, single availability zone, distributed deployment architecture.

-### Understanding the traffic flow
+### Understanding the Traffic Flow

 Traffic from protected workloads going to the Internet is routed via the default route (0.0.0.0/0) to a Network Firewall endpoint which in turn has a default route pointing to a NAT Gateway endpoint.
 You can see this highlighted in number 1 and 2.

 The Public subnet where the NAT Gateway is located has a default route pointing to the Internet Gateway for the VPC, and it also has a specific route for return traffic to protected workloads pointing to the Network Firewall endpoint.
 This ensures the traffic is symmetric for full inspection.
 You can see this highlighted in number 3 and 4.
 With a NAT Gateway deployed in a dedicated public subnet, instances in private subnets can communicated with resources on the Internet.

 This is the typical egress traffic flow when AWS Network Firewall is deployed.
 However, what's not depicted in the above image is the traffic flow for DNS Queries within the VPC.

 In the image below, we can see what the traffic flow with DNS resolution looks like.